abhinav/git-spice/doc/src/guide/limits.md

 ## Base branch change may dismiss approvals

-Some GitHub repositories are configured to dismiss prior approvals of PRs when the base branch of that PR is changed.
+Some remote repositories are configured to dismiss prior approvals of PRs when the base branch of that PR is changed.
 There is no workaround to this except to reconfigure the repository as this setting is fundamentally incompatible with a PR stacking workflow.